 Time to practise what they have learned; time revisit the same area over and over (and over!) again; time to spend hours on a project of their choosing and immerse themselves in an activity that is important to them.
 With time comes embedded learning, reduced stress and the opportunity to developed life skills such problem solving and resilience.

 In continuing the Early Years approach into Key Stage One, the transition into Year One is seamless, building on their innate drive to learn through exploration and play.
 We hone this drive and use it as tool to build on what they have been taught already, identify areas of need and deliver the requirements of the National Curriculum.

 Finding our way wasn’t easy and after searching far and wide for other schools who had taken a play based approach into Key Stage One, we quickly came to realise that although people knew it was the right thing to do for their children, the pressure of the curriculum and the ‘dreaded SATs’ was preventing them from continuing this way of teaching beyond the Early Years.
-In failing to find other settings, I began to document our journey on a Facebook page in the hope others would take inspiration and follow our lead.

 One thing that we were quick to realise is that working this way was not going to be easy!
 We had to get our ‘ducks in a row’- the curriculum, the resources, the environment and the staffing.